 SUKKOT, a Hebrew word meaning “booths” or “huts,” refers to the Jewish festival of giving thanks for the fall harvest, as well as the commemoration of the forty years of Jewish wandering in the desert after Sinai.
-Sukkot, is observed by building a sukkah, (a booth or hut).
-Celebrate with us in our sukkah during this festival time to eat, pray, and rejoice, and by giving tzedakah, blessing the lulav and etrog.
+Sukkot is observed by building a sukkah (a booth or hut).
+Celebrate with us in our sukkah during this festival time to eat, pray, and rejoice, and by giving tzedakah, and blessing the lulav and etrog.
 Yet, even while we rejoice, the temporary and fragile nature of the sukkah reminds us just how precarious life can be.
 The lulav and etrog remind us of how dependent we are upon God for the food we eat.

 SIMCHAT TORAH is a joyous event, celebrating our Torah.
 Children and adults alike take part in the hakafot processional, waving holiday or Israeli flags in their hands.

-At Congregation Bene Shalom, our rabbis and congregants unroll the entire Torah scroll and hold it up high, as music and singing abounds.
+At Congregation Bene Shalom our rabbis and congregants unroll the entire Torah scroll and hold it up high, as music and singing abounds.
 Then, the Torah is read, first by reading the end of the Torah (Hatan Torah, Deuteronomy), and then we start again at the beginning (Hatan Bereshit, Genesis).

 PURIM is celebrated by the reading of the Scroll of Esther, known in Hebrew as the Megillat Esther, which relates the basic story of Purim.
 It is a festival of joy and good fellowship.
 It is also a commemoration of the victory of the Jewish people over Haman, the evil Prime Minister of King Achashvayrosh in ancient Persia.
 It tells the story of Esther and Mordechai and their brave campaign to save the Jewish people from massacre.